National Craft Month: Why We Knit

 As crafters, we have a personal connection to all the things we make, and each project has a story.
 I’m pretty new to knitting myself, and one of my favorite things about it (other than getting to make exactly what you want in exactly the right size and exactly the right color) is the stories.
 I love to hear the story behind each piece—who it’s for, why the knitter chose a particular yarn and color, their successes, their mistakes.
 But I realized recently that, although I know the stories behind my coworkers’ knitting projects, I don’t know the stories behind the knitting itself.
 When did they start knitting?
 What made them pick up this craft, and why have they stuck with it?

 I asked a few of my coworkers to share their knitting stories with me.
 Some of them have been knitting for years and some are relatively new to the craft, but they all have one thing in common: passion.
 Passion for the knitting, for the yarn, for the craft, and for the crafters.
 Here are a few of their stories.
+(Psst—all March long, enter our National Craft Month giveaway for the chance to win fabulous prizes from our sponsors!)

 “I often hear people say they were taught to knit by someone in their family—their mother, grandmother, aunt, great-aunt, or maybe by some combination of those relatives.
 The women in my family are not crafty, except for my father’s mother, who was a sewist and cross-stitcher, but she taught me neither of those skills.
 I learned how to knit from friends in high school.
 I took to it because of its soothing nature and my attraction to figuring out how to manipulate the shapes and stitches.
 Once I mastered the knit and purl stitches, and probably an increase and decrease, I just started creating what I wanted without using patterns.
 It was mostly pretty basic stuff, but I liked that it was functional.
 That is why I knit—I enjoy the process of creating something that is both functional and beautiful.” – Hannah Baker, editor of knitscene